GovTechSG/ship-hats-overview/use-techpass-to-access-ship-hats-and-tools.md

 2. Click **Single Sign-On(SSO)** on the login dialog.
 ![nexus iq](nexus-iq-tp.png)
 3. You will be prompted to sign in to your TechPass if you have not logged in.
 Proceed to step 5 if you are already logged into TechPass.
-4. Refer to [TechPass user guide](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/#/)if you are logging in to TechPass for the first time.
+4. Refer to [TechPass user guide](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/#/) if you are logging in to TechPass for the first time.
 5. Authenticate and approve your TechPass login using your Microsoft authenticator app with your SG Govt M365 profile.
 6. Once authenticated, you will be redirected to your Nexus IQ dashboard.